-▲ FOLD HERE • DO NOT SEPARATE • I NSERT IN ENVELOPE PROVIDED 🔺 PROXY Please mark your votes like this Proposal 1 To elect Directors to serve until the next Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified, or until their earlier resignation or removal.
-Young LLP as our independent auditors for the fiscal year ending December 31, 2016.
-OR AGAINST ABSTAIN (03) Joseph M. Mahady (04) Bruce A. Peacock (05) Marvin E. Rosenthale, Ph.D.
+▲ FOLD HERE • DO NOT SEPARATE • INSERT IN ENVELOPE PROVIDED ▲

+PROXY Please mark your votes like this Proposal 1 To elect Directors to serve until the next Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified, or until their earlier resignation or removal.
+WITHHOLD AUTHORITY to vote for all nominees listed below (except as marked to the contrary below) Proposal 2 To ratify the selection of Ernst & FOR AGAINST ABSTAIN Young LLP as our independent auditors for the fiscal year ending December 31, 2016.
+Proposal 3 To amend our Amended and FOR AGAINST ABSTAIN NOMINEES: (01) John R. Leone (02) Craig Fraser (03) Joseph M. Mahady (04) Bruce A. Peacock Restated Certificate of Incorporation to increase the number of authorized shares of common stock, par value \$.001 per share available for issuance by the Company from 36 million to 60 million.
+(05) Marvin E. Rosenthale, Ph.D.
 (INSTRUCTION: To withhold authority to vote for any individual nominee, strike a line through that nominee's name in the list above.)
 Proposal 4 To approve, on an advisory basis, the compensation of the Company's named executive officers.
-OR AGAINST ABSTAIN COMPANY

-PROXY NUMBER:

-ACCOUNT NUMBER:

-Signature Signature Date , 2016.
-PLEASE SIGN THIS PROXY EXACTLY AS YOUR NAME OR N AMES APPEAR ON THE BOOKS OF THE COMPANY.
-JOINT OWNERS SHOU UD EACH SIGN PERSONALLY.
-ATTORNEY, EXECUTOR, ADMINISTRATOR, TRUSTEE OR GUARDIAN MUST GIVE FULL TITLE AS SUCH.
-IF A CORPORATION OR PARTNERSHIP, THE SIGNATURE SHOULD BE THAT OF AN AUTHORIZED PERSON WHO SHOULD STATE HIS OR HER TITLE.
+COMPANY ID: PROXY NUMBER: ACCOUNT NUMBER: Signature PLEASE SIGN THIS PROXY EXACTLY AS YOUR NAME OR NAMES APPEAR ON THE BOOKS OF THE COM TRUSTEE OR GUARDIAN MUST GIVE FULL TITLE AS SUCIL.
+IF A CORPORATION OR PARTNERSHIP THE S Date, 2016.
+PANY: JOINT OWNERS SHOULD EACH SIGN PERSONALLY.
+ATTORNIY, EXECUTIOR, ADMINISTRATOR, GRNATURE SHOULD STATE HIS OR HER TITLE.